NuID/deps/README.md

 [`tools.deps`](https://clojure.org/guides/deps_and_cli) allows for the specification of dependencies located at various "coordinates" (currently local, maven, and git).
 The `tools.deps` ecosystem allows developers to isolate functionality into small libraries while maintaining benefits commonly associated with the monorepo: code-sharing, circular-dependency avoidance, and rapid iteration on dependent modules.
 It really is [dependency heaven](https://www.youtube.com/watch?v=sStlTye-Kjk).

-In rapidly developing dependent libraries with many `:git/url` coordinates, I've found it desirable to `localize!` the git dependencies of a project that are changing frequently, i.e. convert them to `:local/root` coordinates so that no deployment step is needed to affect the changes.
-Once the changes have been finalized, the `localize!`'d coordinates must be `update!`'d back to `:git/url` coordinates with the appropriate (new) revision as the `:sha`, which must be done in accordance with the dependency tree (depth-first).
-This library automates those two tasks.
+In co-developing dependent libraries, I've found it convenient to `localize!` git coordinates of a project that are changing frequently, i.e. recursively convert them to `:local/root` coordinates so that no deployment step is needed to affect changes.

+Once the changes have finalized, the local coordinates must be `update!`'d back to `:git/url` coordinates with the appropriate (new) revision as the `:sha`, which must be done in accordance with the dependency tree (depth-first).

+This library automates recursively toggling between `:local/root` and `:git/url` coordinates in a `tools.deps` project.

 ## Notes